Every stroke recovery prognosis is different because every stroke is different. This creates high variability when predicting the outcome of stroke.

 Patients who score 15 or lower on the NIHSS are considered to have sustained mild or moderate stroke.
 Those who score 16 or higher are considered to be massive stroke survivors.

-The higher the score, the more serious the stroke side effects incurred.
+The higher the score, the more serious the stroke secondary effects incurred.

 Generally, the stroke recovery prognosis is more pessimistic for massive stroke and more optimistic for milder strokes.
 [Source: American Family Physician]